isomerpages/iras-taxacademy/_seminars-and-conferences/1-upcoming.md

 * Above fees exclude 7% GST.
 Local participants need to pay above fees plus 7% GST.
 * Closing date for registration: 30 Oct 20
 * [Registration Form](https://bit.ly/2FB8SuQ)

+For any clarifications, please submit your queries via [Clarifications on webinar](https://form.gov.sg/5ef1d081728ca60011ba9117), and we will attend to them as soon as possible.

 <a id="TE23Oct-ta-id"></a>